 History of present illness

 About 1 year ago, the patient suffered from palpitations and hyperhidrosis.
 However, she paid no attention to these clinical signs and did not seek medical help.
-7 d ago, she began to experience chest discomfort, palpitations, nausea, vomiting, abdominal pain with diarrhea, lack of energy, anorexia, and bloated legs.
-Therefore, she was admitted to local hospital.
-With the levels of free thyroxin (FT4; > 100 pmol/L, normal range: 11.5-22.7 pmol/L), free tri-iodothyronine (FT3; 26.33 pmol/L, normal range: 3.5-6.5 pmol/L) were found significantly elevated, she was diagnosed with hyperthyroidism.
-Blood test for liver function showed that alanine aminotransferase (ALT) was 65 U/L（normal range: 3-35 U/L） and aspartate aminotransferase (AST) 60 U/L（normal range: 13-35 U/L）.
-After taking a small dose of propylthiouracil (PTU; 200 mg), her symptoms worsened and liver function deteriorated abruptly within 1 d, which was reflected in the level of ALT at 4597 U/L and AST 7245 U/L (Table 1).
+Seven days prior to presentation to a local hospital, she began to experience chest discomfort, palpitations, nausea, vomiting, abdominal pain with diarrhea, lack of energy, anorexia, and bloated legs.
+Upon admission, the levels of free thyroxin (FT4; > 100 pmol/L, normal range: 11.5-22.7 pmol/L) and free tri-iodothyronine (FT3; 26.33 pmol/L, normal range: 3.5-6.5 pmol/L) were significantly elevated, and the patient was diagnosed with hyperthyroidism.
+Blood test for liver function showed that alanine aminotransferase (ALT) was 65 U/L (normal range: 3-35 U/L) and aspartate aminotransferase (AST) was 60 U/L（normal range: 13-35 U/L).
+After taking a small dose of propylthiouracil (PTU; 200 mg), her symptoms worsened and liver function deteriorated abruptly within 1 d, which was reflected in the level of ALT at 4597 U/L and AST at 7245 U/L (Table 1).
 Consequently, she was transferred to our hospital.

 History of past illness

-She denied history of hypertension, diabetes mellitus, or exposure to viral hepatitis or tuberculosis.
-She denied history of operation, trauma or blood transfusion.
-No known drug or food allergies.
+The patient denied history of hypertension, diabetes mellitus, or exposure to viral hepatitis or tuberculosis.
+She also denied history of operation, trauma or blood transfusion.
+She had no known drug or food allergies.

 Personal and family history

-Personal history: (1) Use for drugs: No medications were daily used.
+Personal history: (1) Use for drugs: No medications were used daily.
 (2) Use of alcohol: No drinking.
 (3) Use of tobacco: No smoking.

 Family history: (1) Health status or cause of death of parents, siblings and children: All are healthy.
 (2) Specific diseases related to problems identified in the chief complaint or history of the present illness and/or system review: None.
 (3) Diseases of family members which may be hereditary or place the patient at risk: No hereditary diseases.